Skip to main content

 Commencement takes place in Arizona Stadium and includes an address from the University President, a guest keynote speaker, the conferring of degrees, and awarding of honorary degrees and student awards.
 Students are recognized by college and not individually.
 Note: graduating students may attend ALL graduation ceremonies they are eligible to attend.

-Students who graduated from the previous Fall and Winter terms, or who will graduate from the upcoming Spring, Summer, Fall, and Winter terms, are eligible to attend.
-Convocations are planned by an academic college or department and are more intimate ceremonies to recognize student accomplishments.
-Students typically have the opportunity to cross the stage and hear their name called.
-To find your specific college ceremony, please see the schedule of December and May convocation ceremonies.
+Convocations are planned by an academic college or department and are more intimate ceremonies to recognize student accomplishments Students typically have the opportunity to cross the stage and hear their name called.

 The 2nd Street garage is complimentary until 1 hour after the event ends.
 The gates will be raised for that period of time.

 Yes, CBC is planning to give all graduating students a gift.
 You can pick it up at the tables outside the ballroom.
-The gift will be listed under your last name, and there will staff members to assist you.
+The gift will be listed under your last name, and there will be staff members to assist you.

-You can order the items on line at: https://shop.arizona.edu/.
+You can order the items online at: https://shop.arizona.edu/.
 Click on the Graduation tab.

 You can wear your cap and gown to the CBC Ceremony.
 At the College of Science Ceremony, it is recommended.
-If you are a graduate student you will be hooded at the COS event.
+If you are a graduate student, you will be hooded at the COS event.
 For the UA ceremony, you do have to wear a cap and gown.
 More information can be found at the links below.

 College of Science: https://science.arizona.edu/academics/graduation-convocation